Developing with the Kanzi Android Service

 You can create Kanzi Android Service project using the application template provided by Package Manager.
 See Installing the Package Manager.

-1. Set Template to Kanzi Android Service based Application Template
+1. In the New Project window, set Template to Kanzi Android Service based Application Template.

 2. Click Create.